As a health care purchaser, you can log in to get FREE access!

 - Blue Shield of California.
 The California Public Employees’ Retirement System (CalPERS) realized there were opportunities to improve care for members with serious illness and approached Blue Shield of California (Blue Shield), one of its contracted health plans, to come up with a creative solution.
 As a result, Blue Shield began building out a comprehensive, statewide provider network able to deliver targeted case management and palliative care services to the seriously ill population.

 Purchasers are pulled in many directions; however, ensuring that individuals and families facing serious illness have the care they need can greatly improve the quality of life for employees while also reducing health care costs.
 We hope these resources give purchasers multiple ways to integrate palliative care into their high-value health care purchasing strategies.
-We welcome your feedback and suggestions for how to improve these tools.

 Want to learn more?
 Check out our Virtual Event: Employers’ Search for Value Continues with Serious Illness Care